mpv-player/mpv/DOCS/man/console.rst

     The ratio of font height to font width.
     Adjusts table width of completion suggestions.
     Values in the range 1.8..2.5 make sense for common monospace fonts.

+``pause_on_open``
+    Default: no

+    Whether to pause playback when the console opens, and resume it when the console is closed, if playback was not already paused.